Inflation worries knock stocks lower again; bond yields rise

 Tech giants, which had soared during the past year of lockdowns, took some of the biggest losses.
-The S&P 500 and the tech-heavy Nasdaq were flirting with their worst weekly drops since October.
+The S&P 500 is flirting with its worst weekly drop since October.

 Bond yields snapped higher after the government reported that consumer prices rose 0.8% in April, more than expected, and prices rose year-over-year at the fastest rate since 2008.

-The yield on the 10-year Treasury note rose to 1.68% from 1.62% a day earlier.
+The yield on the 10-year Treasury note rose to 1.69% from 1.62% a day earlier, a big move.
 Bond yields rise when investors fear that an increase in inflation will erode the future value of the income that bonds pay.

-Inflation concerns have been hitting the stock market hard this week and setting major indexes up for possibly their worst week since October.

 Investors have been worrying that inflation could return after being absent for many years as the economy revs out of the recession brought on by the pandemic.
 Federal Reserve officials and other economists have said moderate inflation may actually be a good thing in a recovery.

+While the latest reading on inflation was hotter than expected, the market shouldn’t be too surprised about inflation rising, said Jeff Buchbinder, equity strategist at LPL Financial.
+The prevailing sentiment is that rising inflation will be temporary, though “it's too early to say whether these higher levels are going to be sustained,” he said.

-Those concerns helped send bond yields spiking earlier this year, though yields have mostly stabilized since then.
+Inflation concerns helped send bond yields spiking earlier this year, though yields have mostly stabilized since then.
 Major banks were doing better than most of the market as yields rose, which allow them to charge more lucrative interest on loans.
-Bank of America rose 0.6% and Citigroup rose 1.2%.
+Wells Fargo rose 1.4% and Citigroup added 0.4%.

+Concerns about rising inflation also raise the question of whether the Federal Reserve will change its posture on maintaining low interest rates as the economy recovers.
+Buchbinder said investors shouldn't expect that to happen any time soon, however, given that the economy, and particularly the job market, are still a long way from being fully recovered.

+“Really the Fed has one mandate right now, which is to regain full employment, and it's going to take some time," Buchbinder said.

 Energy prices continued to climb following the shutdown of a major gas pipeline on the East Coast earlier in the week, and there are now reports of gasoline hoarding happening in places like North Carolina.
-Crude oil prices rose 1.9% and wholesale gasoline rose 1.8%.
+The price of U.S. crude oil rose 1.6% and wholesale gasoline rose 1.3%.
 The higher prices are helping energy companies make gains as the rest of the market slips.
-Exxon Mobil rose 3.1% and Chevron rose 2.9%
+Exxon Mobil rose 1.7% and Chevron rose 1.6%

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.